edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 ### Redirects file

 By default, our endpoint lives at https://OUR_SITE_NAME/.netlify/functions/graphql.
-We don't want to have to refer to it like that, we'd prefer to just refer to the site like https://OUR_SITE_NAME/.
+We don't want to have to refer to it like that; we'd prefer to just see to the site like https://OUR_SITE_NAME/.

 To remedy this, create a `_redirects` file at the root of the project.